plone/plone.session/README.rst

-A session cookie is used to track sessions; that means that as long as a user keeps his browser open (and does not explicitly log out) the session remains open until the timout limit is reached.
+A session cookie is used to track sessions; that means that as long as a user keeps his browser open (and does not explicitly log out) the session remains open until the timeout limit is reached.
 This can be changed by setting the ``timeout`` property of the plugin to the number of seconds the cookie should remain valid *after the moment of login*.